 During a Participating Employee's lifetime, such Participating Employee's option to purchase Shares under the ESPP is exercisable only by him or her.
 The Participating Employee will have no interest or voting right in the Shares covered by his or her option until such option has been exercised.
-Shares to be delivered to a Participating Employee under the ESPP will be registered in the name of the Participating Employee and his or her spouse.
+Shares to be delivered to a Participating Employee under the ESPP will be registered in the name of the Participating Employee or in the name of the Participating Employee and his or her spouse.